MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 The customer can pull audit logs for the TRM service, which includes partner activity.
 Refer to <insert link to auditing doc>.

-[!Note] AAD auditing and O365 auditing does not capture loglogs from the TRM portal.
+[!Note] AAD auditing and O365 auditing does not capture logs from the TRM portal.

 ## Navigating the MTM portal

-The MTM portal has two interaction models to navigate between customer data:
+The MTM portal has two interactive models to navigate between customer data:

-1. Aggregate views where data from all your customers is consolidated in a single list and can be filtered
+- Aggregate views were data from all your customers is consolidated in a single list and can be filtered.

    [!Note] This view is only supported in the **Incidents** page when **Enable all tickets view** is toggled on.

     ![Figure 1](multi-tenant-management-partner.001.png)

- Tenant switching where only data from the **Customer** selected in the drop down is displayed.
+ - Tenant switching where only data from the **Customer** selected in the drop-down list is displayed.